synacktiv/bip/README.rst

 Plugins
 -------

 Plugins using Bip should all inherit from the class ``BipPlugin``.
-Those plugin are different from the IDA plugin and are loaded and called by the ``BipPluginManager``.
+Those plugins are different from the IDA plugin and are loaded and called by the ``BipPluginManager``.
 Each plugin is identified by its class name and those should be unique.
-Bip can be used with standard plugin but most of the ``bip.gui`` implementations is linked to the use of ``BipPlugin``.
+Bip can be used with standard plugin but most of the ``bip.gui`` implementation is linked to the use of ``BipPlugin``.
 For more information about plugins and internals see TODO.

 Here is a simple plugin example: